Philadelphia Talk Therapy

 • 3.
 Therapists should be highly skilled.

 • 4.
-It’s our responsibility to find you a solution.
+It’s my responsibility to find you a solution.

 …(or refer you to someone who can).